titaniper/exporter/README.md

 ## How to Contribute

-We welcome contributions to the ExporterJS project!
+We welcome contributions to the Exporter project!
 Here are some areas where we need help:

 1. Frontend Development: Improving the dashboard UI and user experience
 2. Backend Development: Implementing efficient data processing and export functions